What to PackCarry-On Bag

 Students rarely dress up for class unless they are making a presentation or meeting a special visitor.
 On most days, casual dress, such as jeans and T-shirts, are acceptable.
 Bring clothes for both warm and cold weather.
 Atlanta does not get extremely cold, but it can drop to 20 degrees Fahrenheit (-7 Celsius) in the winter and rise to 100 Fahrenheit (38 Celsius) in the summer.
 Even in the summer, you may want a light sweater to guard against frigid air conditioning.

 If your country has a national dress, instruments, crafts, or other traditional materials, please bring them if luggage space permits.
 There will be opportunities to share your culture and customs with other students.
 Pictures of your home country, hometown, your family, and other places/people/things you love will also be useful.
 Many people will ask you about your home country and will want to see the pictures.
 These pictures might help you describe your family and friends to new friends, and they will provide comfort and encouragement in times of difficulties!

 Don’t bring too many toiletries as they are readily available here.
 However, certain brands may be difficult to find, so if there’s one you can’t live without, check on its availability in the United States and possibly bring a supply with you.

 Note: Because it is not possible to bring everything with you on the plane, new international students often purchase reading lamps, pillows, towels, bed sheets and covers shortly after arrival in the United States.
-We will have a group shopping trip on Tuesday, August 20.
+We will have a group shopping trip on the first day of International Student Orientation.
 Be conscious that you have to transport all of your belongings at the end of each academic year, or pay for storage.